jamiemetzger600/MultiPing/MultiPing/README.md

 ## Installation

+### Option 1: Clickable Installer (Recommended)
 1. Download the latest release from the releases page
+2. Extract `MultiPing-Installer.app` from the release package
+3. Double-click `MultiPing-Installer.app` to run the installation
+4. Follow the prompts in the terminal window
+5. MultiPing is ready to use!

+### Option 2: Manual Installation
+1. Download the latest release from the releases page
-2. Move MultiPing.app to your Applications folder
+2. Move `MultiPing.app` to your Applications folder
 3. When first launching, right-click and select "Open" to bypass Gatekeeper
 4. Grant necessary permissions when prompted